maddox/harmony-api/README.md

 Harmony API logs all of its requests.
 In `production`, it logs to a file at `log/logs.log`.
 In `development` mode, it just logs to stdout.

+## How to Upgrade to 2.0

+Simply run `script/upgrade` from the root of the project and Harmony API will upgrade to the newest version.

+You are then going to have to change anything you integrate with Harmony API to reflect the change in HTTP endpoints and MQTT topics.
+Read the docs in this README to see how they have changed.

 ## Development